 - Check water requirements of various models and brands when considering purchasing any new appliances.
 Some use less water than others. - Check all waterline connections and faucets for leaks.
 A slow drip can waste as much as 170 gallons of water EACH DAY, or 5,000 gallons per month, and will add to the water bill. - Learn to repair faucets so that drips can be corrected promptly.
 It is easy to do, costs very little, and can mean a substantial savings in plumbing and water bills. - Check for hidden water leakage such as a leak between the water meter and the house.
 To check, turn off all indoor and outdoor faucets and water-using appliances.
 The water meter should be read at 10 to 20 minute intervals.
-If it continues to run or turn, a leak probably exists and needs to be located. - Insulate all hot water pipes to reduce the delays (and wasted water) experienced while waiting for the water to "run hot." - Be sure the water heater thermostat is not set too high.
-Extremely hot settings waste water and energy because the water often has to be cooled with cold water before it can be used. - Use a moisture meter to determine when house plants need water.
+If it continues to run or turn, a leak probably exists and needs to be located. - Insulate all hot water pipes to reduce the delays (and wasted water) experienced while waiting for the water to "run hot." - Use a moisture meter to determine when house plants need water.
 More plants die from over-watering than from being on the dry side. - Winterize outdoor spigots and faucets when cold temperatures arrive to prevent pipes from freezing and bursting.